AlineLanckneus/delaware-test/README.md

 ## Delaware Technical Test

 I created 3 components in total.

-The main component is App.js which is also the only class component with state.
+The main component is **App** which is also the only class component with state.

-Inside the App.js component the data is being fetched and stored in a larger array that collects all the arrays being fetched.
+Inside the App component the data is being fetched and stored in a larger array that collects all the arrays being fetched.

-The FetchRowData components consists of a button with an onClick event that fetches the data.
+The **FetchRowData** components consists of a button with an onClick event that fetches the data.

-The InsertDataInTable component takes care of rendering the elements of the array into the table cells.
+The **InsertDataInTable** component takes care of rendering the elements of the array into the table cells.

 *The link provided was quite quickly out of use with a 502 error message.
 Therefore I was unfortunately not able to fully test my code.*

-This project was bootstrapped with [Create React App](https://github.com/facebook/create-react-app).
+This project was created using facebook's **create-react-app.**

 ## Available Scripts

-In the project directory, you can run:
+In the project directory (= delaware-test), you can run:

 ### `yarn start`